 Attach the dowel rod stem with a generous amount of hot glue on the back of the flower.

 That’s it!
+A super easy way to make paper flowers for beginners.
 Enjoy creating this version!

-Paper Flowers Using a Punch
+Method 2: Making Paper Flowers Using a Punch

 First go ahead and punch out all the pieces multiple times.